owncloud/cdperf/packages/k6-tests/src/koko/020-navigate-file-tree.md

 ## Description
 The `navigate file tree` test is intended to see how the instance behaves when many users move through a configurable deep folder hierarchy at the same time.
-Since k6 does not use a browser for the tests, we propfind each folder to simulate the client behavior.
+Since k6 does not use a browser for the tests, a propfind for each folder to simulate the client behavior is used.

 * `admin` creates `N` users.
   * `N` can be set by using the k6 `--vus` option.